 As the blend of in-person and digital work is more prominent than ever, companies are beginning to consider how they can best support their employees productivity and wellbeing through ergonomic furniture solutions, as well as flexible and functional products to enhance workplace experience.
 But not only can office furniture support staff in their day-to-day roles, it can also shape their working patterns and behaviours.

 With such a wide variety of furniture products available in today’s market, it is important to understand the logic and utilisation behind each product rather than focusing solely on the aesthetics or brand name.
-Furniture can act as a signpost to show the type of work that is best supported in that space and office furniture can totally change the flow and layout of a workplace.
+As part of a well-considered office fit out, furniture can act as a signpost, indicating the type of work best supported in each area, while also shaping the overall flow and layout of a workplace.
 In this article we explain how furniture can support office design and start to shape behaviour in the office.

 Behavioural design is about using design features to influence and encourage specific behaviours within an environment.
 Connecting design elements, like furniture or plants, with our emotions and senses helps to shape habits and behaviours that make people interact with a space in a specific way.